Tessaratomidae: Description

+Tessaratomids are often vividly colored, especially nymphs.
+Bright greens and reds are common colorations.

 Ecology

 All tessaratomids are phytophagous.
 They generally feed upon plants belonging to the plant orders Rosales and Sapindales, and spend most of their lives in tree leaves and stems.
 They exhibit incomplete metamorphosis and have lifespans that can be several years.

 Some tessaratomids guard their eggs and nymphs from predators which may include parasitoid wasps and assassin bugs.

 Life cycle

 The eggs of tessaratomids are barrel-shaped or globular.
 The eggs exhibit a ring of small protuberances, known as micropylar process, which permit entry of sperm for fertilization into the eggs (through micropylar canals).
 They also provide openings for air for the developing embryos.

 The eggs are laid in compact clusters glued to the leaves of a variety of plants.
 The laying arrangement can follow a pattern.
 For example, in Pygoplatys tenangau, the egg clusters are distinctively hexagonal; while in Piezosternum subulatum, they are arranged in two neat rows.
 The eggs are usually initially white, cream, or yellow in color but can change as the embryos inside mature.

 Nymphs emerge from the eggs through peristaltic movements and with the help of an internal nearly H-shaped structure in the egg known as the 'egg burster'.

 As in other hemipterans, tessaratomids are hemimetabolic, undergoing incomplete metamorphosis.
 This means that they do not possess larval and pupal stages.
 Instead, juvenile tessaratomids (called nymphs), hatch directly from the eggs.
 The nymphs resemble fully grown adults except for size and the absence of wings.

 Nymphs usually undergo four to five successive stages of moltings (ecdysis), increasing in size and becoming more adult-like with each stage until the final molting.
 The stages are individually known as instars, with the earliest stage (just after hatching) being known as the first nymphal instar.
 Nymphs may also differ significantly from adults in colors and patterns exhibited.
 In some species, nymphs often exhibit strikingly vibrant colors in contrast to the relative drabness of adults.
 The colors can also vary between instars.

 Mating between adults can last for several hours, with the male and female attached end-to-end.